stat6250-s17/course-questions-wiki/week-09/README.md

 - Question (cyuan10-stat6250): Are there any example of statement that can be used to combine DATA and PROC steps?

 [Course Textbook Chapter 14, Problem 2]
 - Question (cyuan10-stat6250): If the BY statement is not included in the Do loop, what happens?
-Answer: Then it will default to 1 unit increments.
+- Answer (cyuan10-stat6250): Then it will default to 1 unit increments.